 sum the Peak Security and Year Round demand weighted nodal shadow costs to give zonal figures.
 For this example zone this is shown in the above table and is 120km for Peak Security background and 82km for Year Round background.

 i.) calculate the transport (locational) tariffs by multiplying the figures in (ii) above by -1.
 This changes the original Nodal Marginal Km for injecting (Generation) into Nodal Marginal Km for withdrawing (Demand).
-Then multiply by the expansion constant, the locational security factor and then divide by 1000 to put into units of £/kW:
+Then multiply by the expansion constant, and then divide by 1000 to put into units of £/kW:

-For this example zone, assuming an expansion constant of £10.07/MWkm and a locational security factor of 1.80:
+For this example zone, assuming an expansion constant of £10.07/MWkm :

 a) Peak Security tariff –

-- (120km * £10.07/MWkm * 1.8) = -£2.47/Kw
+- (120km * £10.07/MWkm) = -£1.208kW

 1000